Venezuelan opposition hopes for big turnout in protest vote | New Country 923

 “Some comrades and brothers may be worn out by the right’s great media campaign.
 Now they’ve invented this July 16 thing to put the burden on their own people and evade their responsibility,” socialist party Vice President Diosdado Cabello said Saturday.
 “That’s how the right is, manipulative, fooling their own people.”

-Polls show that barely 20 percent of Venezuelans favor rewriting the late Hugo Chavez’s 1999 constitution — about the same level of support they have for Maduro.
+Polls show that barely 20 percent of Venezuelans favor rewriting the late Hugo Chavez’s 1999 constitution — about the same level of support as for Maduro.

-The government has nonetheless called for its own nationwide exercise Sunday, a rehearsal for the July 30 assembly that will pull backers into the streets.
+For the government-backed rehearsal, hundreds lined up outside a school in El Valle guarded by heavily armed soldiers and militiamen, waiting quietly to place a practice vote that also served as a show of support for the government.

+“Our president Chavez supported the poor, the people,” said Yveth Melendez, a 41-year-old homemaker.
+“Today we’re following his legacy, with President Nicolas Maduro … The constitutional assembly is something that benefits the people.”

 Opponents of Venezuela’s government blame it for turning one of the region’s most prosperous countries into an economic basket case with a shrinking economy, soaring inflation and widespread shortages.
 The government blames the crisis on an economic war waged by its opponents and outside backers.
 The petroleum-rich nation has been hit hard by falling world oil prices.